 Where to buy sweets: Pastisseria La Colmena in the Gothic Quarter; Papabubble (see it made in action and even make your own) in Born; and Çukor, which has a nostalgic-feely workshop and shop in Gràcia.

 CANNED SEAFOOD AND VEGETABLES

-Growing up in California, I thought of canned goods as “earthquake food”.
+Growing up in southern California, I thought of canned goods as “emergency earthquake food”.
 But in Spain, tinned foods can be a delicacy!
 I always bring a few cans of unfamiliar seafood for my friends and family, particularly razor clams because they can’t be found in the US (at least that I know of).

 Think of the incredible seafood available in Spain: mussels (mejillones), Cantabrian anchovy fillets, octopus (pulpo – SOOO good!), and bonito tuna (bonito del Norte), cockles (berberechos) from Galicia, and tuna belly (ventresco de atún).
 They can go up to 40 euros a can!
 It’s no wonder the premium canned seafood is locked up in a clear plastic case at the supermarket.
 Even Anthony Bourdain raved about the tinned seafood in Spain.
 Some of the packaging is also beautiful and will be sure to impress your friends.

 FOR VEGETARIANS!
 Want some tinned veggies?
 Try the white asparagus as a tapa or the piquillo peppers to be mixed in a salad.

 Where to buy canned foods: Entre Latas in Sant Antoni, Colmado Quílez in Eixample, Club de Gourmet at El Corte Inglés Market in Plaça Catalunya.
 Alternatively, go to any supermarket.
 The price will let you know if it’s good 😉